Arriving in Atrani

 See the island off the tip of the peninsula?
 The island is pronounced KAH-pree, while kah-PREE is a type of trousers.
 Now you can speak of it as if you were a member of the cognescenti, to use yet another Italian word.

 I bought a bus ticket in Napoli, the capitol of the Campania region.
-The bus ticket is good for a ride from Napoli to a belt of locations shown in darker purple and taking up to 180 minutes to reach, including parts of the Amalfitani coast.
+The bus ticket was good for a ride from Napoli to a belt of locations shown in darker purple and taking up to 180 minutes to reach, including parts of the Amalfitani coast.

 Here is the view from out on Amalfi's pier, as if I had arrived by boat.
 The coast road passes through Amalfi just above the beach and just in front of those buildings.